 Purpose

-You can use this statement to start a transaction.
+This statement is used to start a transaction.

-A database transaction is a series of operations performed as a logical unit of work.
-A transaction can be used to maintain the integrity of the database by ensuring that SQL operations in a batch are either all executed or none of them are executed.
+A database transaction is a series of operations that are executed as a single logical unit.
+Transaction processing can be used to maintain the integrity of the database, ensuring that a batch of SQL operations is either all executed or none of them are executed.

-Explicit transactions are user-defined or user-specified transactions.
-You can explicitly start a transaction by using the BEGIN or BEGIN WORK statement (which are aliases of START TRANSACTION) and explicitly end the transaction by using the COMMIT or ROLLBACK statement.
+A displayed transaction is a user-defined or user-specified transaction.
+It is displayed to start with the BEGIN or BEGIN WORK statement (which is an alias for START TRANSACTION) and ends with the COMMIT or ROLLBACK statement.

 Note